JavaForRetards/.github/summaries/3-methods-and-classes.md

 # Lesson 3: Methods and Classes
 In this lesson we covered the concepts of methods and classes, and first introduced some notions of Object-Oriented Programming.
 After this lesson, you effectively know all you need to make a functional Java program.
-After this one, you probably won

 Here's a summary of information about the key concepts of the course, and as usual, some optional links to dwelve deeper into the subject.